Ad Recomendation System Redesign

-After our research, the team went out to conduct contextual interviews and surveys.
-We asked college students about how they approached biased ads on digital platforms, and their general thoughts around what they thought about ads.
-We were able to gather insights about design decisions and needs that helped make the process of reporting ads more intuitive.
+After our research, I went out to conduct contextual interviews and surveys.
+I asked college students about how they approached biased ads on digital platforms, and their general thoughts on what they thought about ads.
+I was able to gather insights about design decisions and needs that helped make the process of reporting ads more intuitive.

-With the help of Affinity Diagramming, we were able to make many more specific insights about the user’s emotions, interpretations, actions, and thoughts about design decisions when it came to reporting ads.
-Affinity Diagramming was where the team was able to get a better sense of the issues with the process of reporting ads, and some of the solutions we could take to combat them.
+With the help of Affinity Diagramming, I was able to make many more specific insights about the user’s emotions, interpretations, actions, and thoughts about design decisions when it came to reporting ads.

-Something that the team wanted to dig a little deeper into were the emotions during the process of reporting ads, since it was one of the things that we learned the most about during our research.
+Something that I wanted to dig a little deeper into was the emotions during the process of reporting ads since it was one of the things that the team learned the most about during our research.

-By creating an Empathy Map and Journey Map, we understood some of the frustrations that users may face when they are reporting ads:
+By creating an Empathy Map and Journey Map, I understood some of the frustrations that users may face when they are reporting ads: